 The following link starts FindMePro.
 For more information please see the "About" button.

 In early 2016 Joseph learned that all too often 911 call centers do not have accurate location coordinates for a caller that is using a cell phone.
 He then developed FindMeSAR as a public service anyone can use to provide a nearly foolproof way to give coordinates to 911 that have high location accuracy.
 This should help achieve the goal of less search and more rescue.

-Joseph is also the developer of FindMePro, Gmap4 and PropertyLineMaps.
-For information about these other projects and contact information please visit the
+Joseph is also the developer of GISsurfer, PropertyLineMaps and various other projects related to online mapping.
+For information about these other projects and contact information please visit

 Donations are gratefully accepted.